Kimberly Guilfoyle: United States ambassador to Greece (2025–present)

 On December 10, 2024, President-elect Donald Trump announced his intent to nominate Guilfoyle as the next United States Ambassador to Greece.
 In July 2025, Guilfoyle testified before, and was approved by, the United States Senate Committee on Foreign Relations.
 On September 18, 2025, the U.S. Senate confirmed her nomination with a 51–47 vote.
 Her confirmation was confirmed through expeditious confirmation along with 48 other nominees.

-On September 29, 2025, she was sworn in and became the first female Ambassador of the United States to the Hellenic Republic.
+On September 29, 2025, Guilfoyle was sworn in and became the first female Ambassador of the United States to the Hellenic Republic.
 She arrived in Greece on November 1, 2025, and she presented her credentials to the President of Greece, Konstantinos Tasoulas, on November 4, 2025.
+According to The Wall Street Journal, Guilfoyle allegedly said at a dinner in Athens in March 2026 that the United States had been involved in the fall of the Bolojan government, adding that the United States could do the same to any country; Guilfoyle's lawyer disputed the account.

 Writing

-In 2015, HarperCollins published Guilfoyle's semi-autobiographical advice book Making the Case: How to Be Your Own Best Advocate, which was based on her experiences growing up, working as a prosecutor, and encouraging people to advocate for themselves.
+In 2015, HarperCollins published Guilfoyle's semi-autobiographical advice book Making the Case: How to Be Your Own Best Advocate, which was based on her experiences growing up and working as a prosecutor.
 In April 2024, Guilfoyle announced the upcoming publication of The Princess and her Pup, a children's book she wrote.
-It was pledged that en percent of its sales were to benefit a nonprofit dedicated to animal welfare.